mattermost/docs/source/process/training.rst

 Post Meeting:

-- If there are follow-up items, these are posted to the  `Platform private channel <https://pre-release.mattermost.com/core/channels/platform-discussion>`_ (Mattermost Inc only)
+- If there are follow-up items, these are posted to the  `Platform private channel <https://pre-release.mattermost.com/core/channels/platform-discussion>`_ (Mattermost Inc only).

 Meeting Elements
 -----------------------